 I made a mistake as a beginner by not paying much attention to my priorities and opting for places that were fancy.
 Sometimes fancy places are ideal for other attractions leaving the main focus behind.

-There are factors that can help you decide which ski resort is best suited for you.
+There are factors that can help you decide which country ski resort is best suited for you.
 Go through them to make your choice!

 What Kind of Ski You Are Going For?